hamsheed-salamut/dental-system/README.md

-# Dental Application System
+# Dental Practice Application System

-This is a desktop-based software application developed to support the requirements of the dentist to keep track of patients' information.
+This is a web-based software solution developed to support the requirements of the dentist to keep track of patients' information.

-> :warning: Project still under development phase.

 ## Project Modules
-- Dashboard
+- Appointment
 - Patient Registration
-- Patient Appointment
+- Patient records, treatment history, appointments.
 - Diagnosis & Treatment details

 ## What has been built